Venyx Injury Law Logo Colorado personal injury firm lower fee

 5

-Traffic camera footage is typically overwritten within 24 to 72 hours.
-Dashcam footage from nearby vehicles disappears quickly.
+Business camera footage from nearby gas stations, parking lots, and storefronts is typically overwritten within 24 to 72 hours.
+Dashcam footage disappears fast.
 Skid marks fade.
 Witness memories fade.
 The earlier an attorney is involved, the more evidence gets preserved.

 The driver said they didn't see me.
 Does that help my case?